Teknologica/js-sdk/README.md

 | `getJSON()` | Returns a JSON representation of the member fields that can be mutated. |

 ## Rebilly Experimental API
-The Rebilly Experimental Reports API is available as part of this library.
-Unlike the main API, it can be modified with backward incompatible changes to the spec.
-It is used mainly for reporting and requests with heavy computational loads like statistics.
+The Rebilly Experimental Reports API is available as a secondary API within the library.
+Unlike the main API, it can introduce backward incompatible changes to the API specification.
+It is used mainly for reporting and requests with heavy computational loads like dashboard statistics.

 ```js
 import RebillyAPI, {RebillyExperimentalAPI} from 'rebilly-js-sdk';